ralna/GALAHAD/doc/C/rst-dir/psls.rst

 example calls
 -------------

-This is an example of how to use the package to ... ;
+This is an example of how to use the package to solve a definite linear system;
 the code is available in $GALAHAD/src/psls/C/pslst.c .
-A variety of supported Hessian and constraint matrix storage formats are shown.
+A variety of supported matrix storage formats are shown.

 Notice that C-style indexing is used, and that this is flaggeed by setting ``control.f_indexing`` to ``false``.
 The floating-point type ``real_wp_``